 1. James Alison, Raising Abel, pp. 44-48, “The Second Step: The Revelation of God as Love.”
 The resurrection confronted the apostles with the task of renewing their understanding of God.
 The first step was a God pruned of violence.
 The second step was the revelation of God as love, which is what the cited pages are about (1 John 4 quoted on p.
 46), a section very much worth reading in preparation to preaching on this text.

-1. Gil Bailie, “The Vine and Branches Discourse: The Gospel’s Psychological Apocalypse,” Contagion, Spring 1997, pp. 120-145.
+1. Gil Bailie, “The Vine and Branches Discourse: The Gospel’s Psychological Apocalypse,” Contagion, Spring 1997, pp. 120-145 (available for download here by subscription/purchase).
 Bailie suggests that there are “two facts that define our moment in history.”
 First, “the withering of the form of subjectivity” [of the Enlightenment self].
 He also uses terms like the thinning of the ontological self (an image he borrows from Henri de Lubac and Gabriel Marcel, which has been a staple of Gil’s over the past several years).
 Our modern Rousseauesque individualism has led to a situation of mimetic rivalry that levels everyone out to a wide horizon of shallow selves.
 Second, the rise of collective violence.
 These two facts are manifest in John 15:6: “Whoever does not abide in me is thrown away like a branch and withers; such branches are gathered, thrown into the fire, and burned.”
 Our true depth, or “ontological density,” as individuals comes not from Enlightenment individualism but from being joined to Christ, the branch who connects us with the source of life.
 Enlightenment individualism has instead given us the manifestation of John 15:6: cut off from Christ the branch, our selves wither, with the end result of a conflagration of violence.
 Bailie’s most poignant example comes through the writings of 20th century American poet Sylvia Plath, who eventually resorted to suicide.
 But there are many ways to develop this theme through examples of contemporary nihilism.